 Treatment of hemophilia B today consists of prophylactic or on-demand protein replacement therapy, in which frequent intravenous administrations of plasma-derived or recombinant hFIX are required to stop or prevent bleeding.
 Protein replacement therapy is expensive, often costing approximately $220,000 to $340,000 per patient per year in the United States.
 Such therapy is also burdensome and does not completely prevent bleeding.

-uniQure’s hemophilia B gene therapy program aims to restore the function of blood clotting on a long-term and potentially curative basis through the delivery of the functional gene for hFIX into the patients’ liver cells.
-The data from our ongoing Phase I/II study demonstrate that our gene therapy, AMT-060, is delivering sustained and significantly improved clinical benefits to patients suffering from severe hemophilia B by enabling them to discontinue bi-weekly infusions of FIX replacement therapy and to essentially eliminate the risk of spontaneous bleeding.
+uniQure’s hemophilia B gene therapy AMT-061 aims to restore the function of blood clotting on a long-term and potentially curative basis through the delivery of the functional gene for hFIX into the patients’ liver cells.
+We believe AMT-061 may be the first gene therapy to provide durable, curative benefits to nearly all patients with hemophilia B, with optimized clinical and safety benefits.

-In January 2017, AMT-060 received Breakthrough Therapy designation from the U.S. Food and Drug Administration in January 2017 based on results from this study (view press release).
+In January 2017, AMT-060 received Breakthrough Therapy designation from the U.S. Food and Drug Administration in January 2017 based on results from our Phase I/II study (view press release).
 In April 2017, AMT-060 also received PRIME designation by the European Medicines Agency (EMA) on the strength of the same data.